sdatkinson/neural-amp-modeler/docs/source/tutorials/colab.rst

 .. image:: media/colab/1-click-train.png

-However, there are a lot of options below that you can use to tweak the training that are worth getting familiar with.
+The Colab trainer uses NAM's fixed packed WaveNet configuration.
+There are a few options below that you can use to control the run.

 Here are the options explained:

 **Training Parameters**
 * ``epochs``: Number of training epochs.
 NAM uses validation-set checkpointing and automatically restores the best checkpoint from the entire run after training completes.
-* ``architecture``: Selects the network size/complexity (listed in order of decreasing CPU usage and accuracy).
-Defaults to the standard architecture.
 * ``latency_samples``: How far the output lags the input due to round-trip latency during reamping, in samples.
 If not ``"auto"``, it must be an integer value for the measured latency.
 * ``ignore_checks``: Skips data-quality checks.